 Learn a simple, potent practice for shifting your energy.Replace self-doubt, overthinking, and isolation with vitality and joy.Learn how with the Elements Meditation, a free, five-minute, and life-changing energy practice.

 Despacho describes the Andean ceremonial practice of making offerings to the mountains (apus), Mother Earth (Pachamama), and other spirits of nature in reciprocity, reverence, and thanksgiving.

 A despacho is an act of love and a reminder of the connections we share with all beings, elements, spirits, and sacred places.
 At the deepest level, it is an opportunity to enter into the essential unity of all things, the living energy of the universe.

-Despachos offer us a vehicle for moving and shifting the energy of the group, the world, the cosmos.
+Despachos offer us a vehicle for moving and shifting the energy of a group, the world, and the cosmos.

-This blog gives you a brief introduction to traditional Andean despachos, called haywarisqa in Quechua.
+Note: This is a brief introduction to traditional Andean despachos, called haywarisqa in Quechua.
 It also explains how to create a contemporary despacho, drawing on Andean ways and bridging those cultural practices with intent.
-Learn more and participate in despachos in SF Bay Area.
+Come to the next despacho in SF Bay Area.